-These sex myths are demonstrably untrue; all they do is expose the fact that people don’t talk about anal sex well enough, because it’s still relatively taboo in mainstream conversation.
+These sex myths are demonstrably untrue; all they do is expose the fact that people don’t talk about anal sex (oral, penetrative, or otherwise) well enough, because it’s still relatively taboo in mainstream conversation.

 But why should this be?
 As part of a loving relationship, or even as part of a brief and hot encounter, anal sex has a lot to offer.
 Not to mention, the relative taboo nature of anal is part of its appeal for many participants.